Begin Scanning a Confluence App (Beta)

 - Add the Confluence app to SaaS Security API.

-For information on which automated remediation capabilities SaaS Security API supports with Confluence, refer to Supported Applications with Remediation.
+For information on which automated remediation capabilities SaaS Security API supports with Confluence, refer to Supported Content, Remediation and Monitoring.

 Prepare To Add Confluence App